Rillus/gigso/documents/COMPONENT-SPECIFICATIONS.md

 - Provides visual feedback with pulse animations and ripple effects
 - Supports multi-touch for simultaneous notes
 - Uses triangle oscillator with reverb for authentic hand pan timbre
-- Supports key changes (D minor, F major, G minor) with proper note layouts
+- Supports all 12 major and 12 minor scales with no repeated notes in any single key
+- Notes added sequentially from the root note following standard scale patterns
 - Responsive design for different screen sizes
 - Proper audio context management with error handling